vapvarun/feedback/feedback2.md

 ## Final

-Overall, the code meets many of the assignment requirements but could benefit from some key improvements to ensure robustness, maintainability, and a better user experience.
+Overall, the code meets many assignment requirements but could benefit from key improvements to ensure robustness, maintainability, and a better user experience.
 Addressing the issues mentioned above will make the plugin more reliable and user-friendly.